troyhacks/MoonLight/docs/gettingstarted/installation.md

 **[▶️ Watch the install tutorial](https://www.youtube.com/watch?v=7DQOEWa-Kwg)**

-## MoonLight Web installer
+## MoonLight Installer

-Install Moonlight onto an ESP32 microcontroller using the MoonLight Web installer
+Install Moonlight onto an ESP32 microcontroller using the MoonLight Installer

 **Step 1**: Get an **ESP32** and a **WS2812 LED-strip** or **LED-panel**.
 See [Hardware](https://moonmodules.org/MoonLight/gettingstarted/hardware/).

 **Step 2**: Connect the ESP32 via USB, use an USB cable which supports data transfer

+!!! info "Bootloader mode"
+    Some boards: Place the board in bootloader mode by press and holding the `Boot` button on the ESP32, press the `Reset` button on the ESP32 and then release the `Boot` button.

-**Step 3**: Go to the [MoonLight Web Installer](https://moonmodules.org/MoonLight/gettingstarted/installer/).
+**Step 3**: Go to the [MoonLight Installer](https://moonmodules.org/MoonLight/gettingstarted/installer/).
 Select your ESP32-device, or if not listed, press others.

 !!! info "Browser support"

-    The Web Installer works on Google Chrome or Microsoft Edge or similar browsers, not on Safari.
+    The installer works on Google Chrome or Microsoft Edge or similar browsers, not on Safari.

 !!! tip "ESP32-P4-Nano"